-Last updated 2018/01/18
+Last updated 15th January 2021

-While OVHcloud provides you with the devices, the responsibility rests solely in your hands.
-Since we have no access to these machines, we are not their administrators.
-It is your responsibility to manage the software, and apply proper security measures on a daily basis.
 This guide is designed to help you with the most common tasks.
 Nevertheless, we recommend that you contact a specialised service provider if you have difficulties or doubts concerning the administration, usage or implementation of security measures on a server.

-Update your system
+Updating your system

 This update will take place in two steps: